codeHaiku22/Learning-Python/python_environments.md

 (py27_env)$ deactivate
 ```

-To confirm deactiviation, check the location f python.
+To confirm deactiviation, check the location of python.

 ```bash
 $ which python3